Key Achievement

 As E increases:

-• More bonding shells aligning vertically (parallel to E)
+• More valence shells aligning vertically (parallel to E)

 • Atoms between plates progressively aligning